Darxo/Hardened/README.md

 - Reloading Crossbows now costs +1 Action Point
 - Reloading Crossbows now applies **Reload Disorientation** to you until the start of your next turn.
   - **Reload Disorientation** applies -10 Ranged Skill and -10 Ranged Defense

+### Weight on Items

+- A new term **Weight** replaces the existing **Maximum Fatigue** property on equippable items but works very similar
+- The Stamina penalty from Weight is now applied last (after Stamina Multiplier from effects)
+  - Therefor debuffs and injuries affecting Stamina are stronger
+- You no longer gain Initiative, when you gain Stamina (e.g. from Strong Trait)
+- No Character can ever have less than 10 Stamina

 ### Misc